cmucho14/3dMegaBonk/README.md

 CS583 Final Projection
 Zombie Survivor

-#Names of group members
+# Names of group members
 Emily Stratoudis, Lachlan Carlsen,

-Description of current target for the game (does not need to be final)
+# Description of current target for the game (does not need to be final)

-#Roles
+Survival, wave-based game with automatic attacks.
+There will be coins rewarded for killing enemies and coins can allow you to upgrade stats.
+Waves will get progressively harder, and naturally the player will get stronger.

+# Roles
 - Brody:
   - Project lead
 - Carson: